usgs/wdfn-blog/content/WaterAlert_Transition.md

 Later this spring, re-visit this blog post or check out the [USGS YouTube channel](https://www.youtube.com/channel/UCeXH8GZyV3sVqAr45AvupOA) for a short instructional video on transitioning your legacy WaterAlert subscriptions to the NextGen WaterAlert system.

 <div class="grid-row">
-{{< figure src="/static/WaterAlert/WaterAlert_TransitionSteps.gif" width="60%" caption="When the transition period opens in Summer 2022, there will be 3 simple steps to transition legacy alerts to the NextGen system.
+{{< figure src="/static/WaterAlert/WaterAlert_TransitionSteps_FALL.png" width="60%" caption="When the transition period opens in summer 2022, there will be 3 simple steps to transition legacy alerts to the NextGen system.
 1. Login using login.gov or your AD credentials (internal folks).
 2. Transfer your alerts.
 3. Check out your NextGen account -- you're done!" alt="Steps to transition legacy alerts to the NextGen system: login, transfer alerts, done!" >}}
 </div>

 ## ❔ What is Early Access?
 For select users like people who make safety decisions, those with a large number of subscriptions, or those who use it operationally for their work, we're offering access to Next Generation WaterAlert *before* NextGen access is open to everyone in the fall.
 Early access will provide users the opportunity to use the NextGen system while it undergoes its final changes.
-Users who request early access will receive duplicate alerts (one from the NextGen system, one from the Legacy system), and we encourage these early access users to compare the legacy alerts with the NextGen alerts, and to email us if there are any discrepancies.

-**If you receive Early Access, you will not have to take any action once the transition period opens in June, and your NextGen WaterAlert account will still be active once the NextGen system goes live for everyone else in the fall.** (TAKE THIS OUT, but how we will comment on retracting this statement?)
+## 🔔 How can I request Early Access?
+Email wdfn_usabilitytesting@usgs.gov with the subject: **WaterAlert Early Access**.
+Tell us about your role and your usage of WaterAlert.

+We are currently collecting names of people who are interested in requesting Early Access. **We will update this blog post and notify the approved users once we open Early Access closer to summer 2022.** Because of other dependencies, the date that Early Access will open is TBD.

 <div class="grid-row">
 {{< figure src="/static/WaterAlert/Early Access WaterAlert.png" width="60%" caption="If you have a lot of alerts, have to make safety decisions, or have operational use-cases, request early access by emailing us at wdfn_usabilitytesting@usgs.gov with the subject WaterAlert Early Access.
 Please include your name and role!" alt="Next Generation WaterAlert *beta*.
 Try out WaterAlert beta.
 Request early access.
 If you have... a lot of alerts, to make safety decisions, or operational use-cases.
 Request early access: send an email to wdfn_usabilitytesting@usgs.gov, use the subject WaterAlert Early Access, and please include your name and role!" >}}
 </div>

-## 🔔 How can I request Early Access?
-We are currently collecting names of people who are interested in requesting Early Access.
-We will update this blog post and notify the approved users once we open Early Access.
-Because of other dependencies, the date on which Early Access will open is TBD.
-Email wdfn_usabilitytesting@usgs.gov with the subject: **WaterAlert Early Access**.
-Tell us about your role and your usage of WaterAlert.

 ## ❓ Common questions